Cais/opus-primus/readme.txt

 == Notes ==
 1. $content_width is set based on how many columns being used and the common display size of 1024px * 768px.

 This being the case, the following widths will be used:
 - one-column: 990px
-- two-column:
+- two-column: 700px
+- three-column: 450px